zigaudrey/heidi-ColoringWidget-tools/README.md

 Python scripts that convert pictures or retrieve color data for Heidi's ColoringWidget Flash App

 ## Picture Conversion Tool
-Turn a picture into a SOL file to resume or modify on the Flash App.
+Convert a picture into a SOL file to resume or modify on the Flash App.

 ### Steps for Picture Conversion Tool
 1. After downloading the scripts, create an Virtual Environment in the folder and add the PIL Lib.
 [Check tutorial here](https://www.youtube.com/watch?v=IAvAlS0CuxI)